If you have any questions, please email email@example.com and we will get back to you as soon as we can.

 Purpose of the awards

-The award allows Fellows to hold research funds in their own name, and undertake an independent research project under the supervision of an established member of the stroke research community.
-It is a condition of the award that the Fellow seeks to obtain further research funds during the tenure of the award, in order to consolidate and advance their career.
+The Postdoctoral Fellowship schemes will allow a fellow to hold research funds in their own name, and to undertake an independent research project under the supervision of an established member of the stroke research community.
+It is a condition of award that the fellow seeks to obtain further research funds during the tenure of the award in order to consolidate and advance their career.

 The Stroke Association supports Fellows who plan to conduct stroke research into clinical and applied health, including social care research.
 This includes research that is conducted to answer specific questions relating to day-to-day practice in health services or community settings, and which has the potential to have an impact on the health or well-being of people affected by stroke.
 A clear trajectory to patient benefit is essential.

 For the CPDF, the Stroke Association wishes to support fellows who have forged a clinical career in stroke, and have developed their own research question(s) from clinical experience.
 We wish to support fellows who wish to be an ambassador for clinical academic careers in stroke.

 It is expected that the proposed project will align with the new priorities for stroke research, as set by the 2021 James Lind Alliance Priority Setting Partnership for Stroke.
 Further details can be found on the Priority Setting Partnership page.